Lac-Saint-Jean (provincial electoral district)

 Lac-Saint-Jean (/fr/, /fr-CA/) is a provincial electoral district in the Saguenay-Lac-Saint-Jean region of Quebec, Canada, that elects members to the National Assembly of Quebec.
-It notably includes the municipalities of Alma, Métabetchouan–Lac-à-la-Croix and Saint-Bruno.
+It notably includes the municipalities of Alma, Hébertville and Métabetchouan–Lac-à-la-Croix.

 It was created for the 1890 election.

 In the change from the 2001 to the 2011 electoral map, it lost Saint-André-du-Lac-Saint-Jean and part of the unorganized territory of Passes-Dangereuses to Roberval electoral district.

 It is named for Lac Saint-Jean.